kyverno/kyverno/scripts/README.md

 * `--serverIp` means the same as for `generate-server-cert.sh`
 Examples:
 `scripts/deploy-controller.sh --service=my-kyverno --namespace=my_namespace --serverIp=192.168.10.117` - deploy controller to the cluster with master node '192.168.10.117' to the namespace 'my_namespace' as a service 'my-kyverno'
-`scripts/deploy-controller.sh --service=localhost --serverIp=192.168.10.117` - deploy controller locally for usage in cluster with mnaster node at '192.168.10.117'
+`scripts/deploy-controller.sh --service=localhost --serverIp=192.168.10.117` - deploy controller locally for usage in cluster with master node at '192.168.10.117'

-### test-web-hook.sh ###
-Quickly creates and deletes test config map.
-If your webhook server is running, you should see the corresponding output from it.
-Use this script after `deploy-controller.sh`.

 ### update-codegen.sh ###
 Generates additional code for controller object.
 You should resolve all dependencies before using it, see main Readme for details.